kwes/melon-hac/README.md

 ```

 # usage
-load the file in thonny, or mu (comes pre installed for raspberry pi os)
+load the file in thonny, or mu (both are preinstalled for raspberry pi os)
 run the file (make sure mcpi reborn, server or your own world)

 and finnally press f to spawn a melon at your location